SnovaxZ/MaschineMK2_linux/README.md

 # Use
-First: figure out which hidraw path your maschine uses.
+First: figure out which hidraw path your maschine uses. (*The run.sh does this for you now!*)

 Second (optional): change the udev rules so you can run without sudo.